Chrisvin/EasyStackSearchExtension/README.md

 Easy Stack Search is a lightweight extension that makes searching Stack sites like StackOverflow quick & easy.

 ### Feature list:
-1. Use "s" Omnibox command to search in stackoverflow from chrome address-bar.
+1. Use "s" Omnibox command to search in stackoverflow from address-bar.
 <br>For example - Type "s", press space/tab, then type "SharedPreferences" and press enter to bring up the search results for "SharedPreferences" in Stack Overflow.

 2. Search any text you select using (right-click) context menu.